Sensory activities for 1 year olds are so much fun! Boost your child’s educational and physical development through hands-on play at home.

 The park by our apartment had tons of trees with even more leaves they’d drop to the ground, making for a perfect sensory activity.
 My kids and I would gather them in a pile, exploring the different types.
 Some leaves were hard and crunchy, while others were still smooth and pliable.

 Get creative with leaves: after you gather them in a pile, toss them high in the air and try to catch them.
 Crumble the hard ones into smaller pieces, or tear them in half.

 14. Play in mud and soil

 Have access to an empty area with soil?
 Turn it into muddy areas for your 1 year old to play with.
 Pour lots of water in the area, and let your little one get messy and play.
-Bring toys to play with, or simply encourage him to experiment and explore.
+Bring toys to play with, or simply encourage her to experiment and explore.

 15. Rip paper